Cleveland & NE Ohio Ameriglide & Harmar Stairlifts

 Our NE Ohio Stairlift Service

-NE Ohioans!
-Get a free, no-hassle over-the-phone stair lift estimate!
-Five minutes and seven questions, you'll get a ballpark cost; no intrusive home visit required!
+Clevelanders!
+Call for your free, no-hassle stair lift estimate!
+A few questions, 5 minutes and presto - your ballpark cost; no intrusive home or store visit required!

-We’re a local Cleveland-Mentor area stair lift dealer, there for you throughout the entire process.
+We’re a local Cleveland area stairlift dealer, there for you throughout the entire process.
 The family member who quotes you, will visit to verify your quote, clarify questions and be there on your install.
-No 3rd parties, so there’s no “he said - she said drama”.
+No 3rd parties, so there’s no “he said / she said drama.”

-As for quality and price, our stair lifts have earned high reviews and usually beat most competitor prices.
-So if you’re just starting your stairlift investigation, become a wiser buyer by reviewing our FAQ’s (below).
+As for quality and price, our American made Harmar stair lifts are ranked among the top 2 & 3 in the industry, plus we usually beat most competitor prices.
+And if you’re just starting your stairlift investigation, become a wiser buyer by clicking on the Cost & FAQs button below.

 When you’re ready to talk, and receive your free, no-hassle, over-the-phone-estimate, call Jim at: 440-667-8827.